 Overall, both platforms provide robust communication functionalities for their respective audiences.

-Discord also allows users a great level of audio control with features like:
+Discord also offers users a great level of audio control with features like:

 - Noise suppression,